AshishTrada/synapse-analytics-with-Serverless-SQl-Pool/README.md

 - Clean, transform, and enrich the data (Silver Layer).
 - Create summarized and analytical views (Gold Layer).
 - Expose the Gold Layer to **Power BI** for visualization and reporting.

-The dataset includes sales data split into multiple CSV files stored in a folder structure (`boston_data` with subfolders `2021-2024`).

 ---